R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Robustness check of the R-VGAL algorithm

 \section{Robustness check of the R-VGAL algorithm}

-In this section, we use the \uppercase{polypharmacy} dataset in Section~\ref{sec:realdata} to check the robustness of the R-VGAL algorithm given different orderings of the data.
+In this section, we use the Polypharmacy dataset in Sect.~\ref{sec:realdata} to check the robustness of the R-VGAL algorithm given different orderings of the data.
 The simulations in this section show that R-VGAL can be unstable while traversing the first few observations, which makes it sensitive to the ordering of observations.
-This instability can, however, be alleviated with variational tempering, as described in Section~\ref{sec:tempering} of the main paper.
+This instability can, however, be alleviated with the damped R-VGAL algorithm, as described in Sect.~\ref{sec:damping} of the main paper.

 Figures \ref{fig:var_test_S100_Sa100} and \ref{fig:var_test_seed2023_S100_Sa100} show the R-VGAL posterior density estimates from 10 independent runs using the original ordering of the data and a random ordering of the data, respectively.
 In both simulations, the number of Monte Carlo samples $S$ to estimate the expectation with respect to $q_{i-1}(\btheta)$ and the number of samples $S_\alpha$ to estimate the gradients/Hessians are fixed to $100$.
 In both figures, the HMC posterior densities for each parameter are plotted in black for comparison.
-The figures show that the R-VGA estimates are quite far away from those of HMC estimates when using the original ordering of the data, while the R-VGA estimates are reasonably close to those of HMC when using the random ordering of the data.
+The figures show that the R-VGAL estimates are quite far away from those of HMC estimates when using the original ordering of the data, while the R-VGAL estimates are reasonably close to those of HMC when using the random ordering of the data.
 This suggests that the R-VGAL estimates are not robust with respect to the ordering of the data.

 To confirm that the source of variability in the R-VGAL estimates is from different data orderings and not from the low number of Monte Carlo samples, we increase the number of Monte Carlo samples $S$ and $S_\alpha$.
 Figures \ref{fig:var_test_S1000_Sa1000} and \ref{fig:var_test_seed2023_S1000_Sa1000} show the R-VGAL posterior density estimates from 10 independent runs using the original ordering of the data and a random ordering of the data, respectively, with the Monte Carlo sample sizes set to $S = S_{\alpha} = 1000$.
 The posterior densities for each parameter are different for the two orderings; for instance, with the original ordering, the posterior of $\tau$ is centred around 4.5, while with the random ordering, the posterior of $\tau$ is centred around 2.4.